 Host of Admissions Live

-Adam is an active member of numerous organizations including the National Association of College Admission Counselors (NACAC), the American Association of Collegiate Registrars and Admissions Officers (AACRAO), the ACT New Jersey State Council, NAFSA: Association for International Educators.
+Adam is an active member of numerous organizations including the National Association of College Admission Counselors (NACAC), the American Association of Collegiate Registrars and Admissions Officers (AACRAO), and NAFSA: Association for International Educators.
 He is also co-host of Admissions Live, a monthly professional development program on the Higher Ed Live network.

 May 1st, the deadline for enrollment for many institutions, is right around the corner.
 Colleges and universities all over the country are working feverishly to earn commitments from their accepted students.
 In a time where students’ “short lists” are longer than ever, creating and implementing effective accepted student yield strategies is a point of emphasis, […]

 Historically, college and universities have been much more interested in policies and procedures than hospitality, entertainment, and customer service.
 That, of course, has changed at many institutions due to increased competition, a reduced supply of prospective students, and a need to stand out from the crowd.
 Hospitality has now become a buzzword in college admissions. […]